u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 :guilabel:`Products` heading, check the box next to :guilabel:`Product Packagings`, and click :guilabel:`Save`.

-In Odoo, product packagings are used on sales/purchase orders and inventory transfers.
+In Thrive Bureau ERP, product packagings are used on sales/purchase orders and inventory transfers.

 Next, to create packagings, navigate to :menuselection:`Inventory app --> Products --> Products` and click on the desired product, then click :guilabel:`Edit` on the product page.